Childcare Exclusion List: Information for Parents

 Chicken Pox / Varicella

-Children with chicken pox may return with a Parent Note once all of the sores and blisters are dried or scabbed over, or if there are no scabs, until no new sores appear.
+Children with chicken pox may return with a parent note once all of the sores and blisters are dried or scabbed over.
+If there are no scabs, the child may return when no new sores appear for 24 hours.

-For most kinds of diarrhea (defined as 3 or more loose stools in 24 hours), students in 1st through 5th grades should stay home until diarrhea stops, or until a doctor clears the child to return to school.
-Your child can return with a Parent Note when the diarrhea has stopped.
-Older children in 6th through 12th grades with diarrhea do not have to stay home, unless they are spreading illness in the school setting, or have diarrhea with blood or mucus.
+For most kinds of diarrhea (defined as 3 or more loose stools in 24 hours), children in out-of-home childcare and medically fragile students should stay home until diarrhea stops for at least 24 hours, or until a doctor clears the child to return to school.
+Your child can return with a parent note when the diarrhea has stopped.

 Students who can use the restroom or whose stools are contained in diaper-type underwear do not have to be excluded if the diarrhea is known to be from a non-contagious condition, or if it continues after the child completes antibiotics for a diarrhea-causing illness.